Skip To Main Content

 In addition to careful use of bond dollars, state matching funds and impact fees collected on new residential construction have played a key role in our ability to complete all promised projects—and even expand the scope to include additional improvements not originally identified in the 2015 bond.

-Thank you to our community and local voters for your continued support of Snoqualmie Valley students!
+We are grateful to this community and local voters for your continued support of Snoqualmie Valley students!